 I’ve been in the Information Technology field for 20 years, starting out with desktop support.
 Along the way, I worked as an instructor, a technical trainer and Microsoft Certified Trainer (MCT), systems administrator, IT manager, systems engineer, consultant, Chief Technology Officer (CTO) for a small start-up, and practice lead for a national VAR’s VMware practice.
 Most recently, I worked as a forward-looking technologist for a large enterprise storage vendor based in the northeast US.
 Currently, I work as an engineering architect for VMware, focusing on network virtualization and software-defined networking (SDN).

 In addition, I am a former contributor to SearchVMware.com, a VMware-focused website with technical articles, how-to’s, tips, and news.
 I also had some articles published on SearchServerVirtualization.com and I am a former columnist for Virtualization Review magazine.

 Any views or opinions expressed here are strictly my own.
-While I am a blogger who works for VMware, blogging is not my job for that vendor.
-It’s my personal passion.
-I am solely responsible for all content published here.
-This is a personal blog, not a corporate blog.
+While I am a blogger who works for VMware, blogging is not my job for that vendor; it’s my personal passion.
+As this is a personal blog, not a corporate blog, I am solely responsible for all content published here.
 Content published here is not read, reviewed, or approved in advance by my employer and does not necessarily represent or reflect the views or opinions of my employer or any of its divisions, subsidiaries, or business partners.